Top 10 Mold-Resistant Building Materials

-1. Mold Resistant Wood: Another great choice for preventing mold is mold resistant wood.
+- Mold-Resistant Wood: Another great choice for preventing mold is mold-resistant wood.
 Companies like Frame-Guard® manufacture wood that has been treated with anti-mold chemicals.
 In addition to staving off mold, this product also keeps termites away.
 Another great attribute of this product is that Frame-Guard® wood is certified by Greenguard to not release any harmful emissions into the air.

-2. Mold Resistant Insulation: Even though fiberglass is inherently resistant to mold, there are companies producing insulation that has been treated with a fungicide.
-Companies like Nu-Wool manufacture a Premium Cellulose Insulation that is one of the few insulation products which contains a fungicide registered by the Environmental Protection Agency (EPA).
-In addition, the fungicide being used by Nu Wool is low in toxicity making it a safer choice when considering treated insulation.
+- Mold-Resistant Insulation: Even though fiberglass is inherently resistant to mold, there are companies producing insulation that has been treated with a fungicide.
+Companies like Nu-Wool manufacture a Premium Cellulose Insulation that is one of the few insulation products, which contains a fungicide registered by the Environmental Protection Agency (EPA).
+In addition, the fungicide being used by Nu Wool is low in toxicity, making it a safer choice when considering treated insulation.

-3. Mold Resistant Drywall: This type of drywall has fiberglass facing instead of the traditional paper facing.
+- Mold-Resistant Drywall: This type of drywall has fiberglass facing instead of the traditional paper facing.
 The use of fiberglass removes the “organic material” aspect from the drywall (mold feeds on organic material).
 Even though mold resistant drywall does not completely prevent mold growth, it greatly reduces occurrence.
-Top mold resistant drywall brands include U.S. Gypsum (Sheetrock® Brand Humitek®) and Georgia Pacific (DensArmor® Plus).
+Top mold-resistant drywall brands include U.S. Gypsum (Sheetrock® Brand Humitek®) and Georgia Pacific (DensArmor® Plus).

-4. Mold Resistant Drywall Tape: Providing more protection against mold than paper tape, mold resistant drywall tape is the ideal tape to compliment to mold resistant paperless drywall market.
+- Mold-Resistant Drywall Tape: Providing more protection against mold than paper tape, mold-resistant drywall tape is the ideal tape to compliment to mold-resistant paperless drywall market.
 One brand, FibaTape® a, produces a tape that is covered by an anti-microbial coating; their tape achieved a perfect 10 rating on the ASTM D3273 mold test.

-5. Mold Resistant Paint: More and more, there are paints being offered that contain fungicides.
-The point of using a mold resistant paint is to discourage the growth of mold on the paint surface (the wall).
+- Mold-Resistant Paint: More and more, there are paints being offered that contain fungicides.
+The point of using a mold-resistant paint is to discourage the growth of mold on the paint surface (the wall).
 However, it should be noted that if there is already mold present before the paint is applies, the paint will not kill the mold; any mold must be removed at its source before paint is applied.
-An example of a great mold resistant paint is “Perma-White®” by Zinsser.
-It is guaranteed to prevent the growth of mold on the paint film for at least 5 years as shown in independent laboratory tests.
+An example of a great mold-resistant paint is “Perma-White®” by Zinsser.
+It is guaranteed to prevent the growth of mold on the paint film for at least five years as shown in independent laboratory tests.

-6. Mold resistant Stucco: Mold conscious builders now have a choice when it comes to exterior finishes.
-Mold resistant Stucco, such as Amerimix® Water, Mold & Mildew Resistant, offers excellent protection against mold and offers double-duty protection against water damage.
-Mold resistant Stucco is pre-blended with a waterproofing and anti-microbial product, and is easily found at stores like Home Depot.
+- Mold-Resistant Stucco: Mold-conscious builders now have a choice when it comes to exterior finishes.
+Mold-resistant stucco, such as Amerimix® Water, Mold & Mildew Resistant, offers excellent protection against mold and offers double-duty protection against water damage.
+Mold-resistant stucco is pre-blended with a waterproofing and anti-microbial product, and it is easily found at stores like Home Depot.

-7. Mold Resistant Carpet: Carpets made of Olefin (polypropylene) fibers or acrylic fibers offer resistance to mold growth, although, acrylic carpets are being less used in today’s market because of their poor resilience.
+- Mold-Resistant Carpet: Carpets made of Olefin (polypropylene) fibers or acrylic fibers offer resistance to mold growth, although acrylic carpets are being less used in today’s market because of their poor resilience.
 Polypropylene carpets can be found almost anywhere today.

-8. Mold Resistant Caulk: On the market, this tends to be sold as “Mildew Proof” or “Mildew Resistant” caulk.
-Because mildew isn’t necessary the mold you see in your home, (See The Difference Between Mold and Mildew), we choose to call it Mold Resistant Caulk.
+- Mold-Resistant Caulk: On the market, this tends to be sold as “mildew-proof” or “mildew-resistant” caulk.
+Because mildew isn’t necessarily the mold you see in your home, we choose to call it Mold-Resistant Caulk.
 Manufacturers like Dap® have introduced products like Kwik Seal Plus Adhesive Caulk with Miocroban®.
 The caulk is treated with fungicide so it helps prevent mold growth on the caulk as well as stains and odors.
 In addition, the caulk emits low VOCs.

-9. Mold Resistant Sealant: Easily applied to wood, OSB, concrete, stucco, brick, tile, gypsum, and other surfaces in the home, mold resistant sealant is a protective coating that has been blended with anti-microbial chemicals.
-Mold resistant sealants come in either spray or non-spray forms.
-Brands like Fiberlock IAQ 6040 Mold Resistant Sealant® can be used on wood, OSB, wallboard, concrete and other construction materials to withstand the moist, humid conditions that provide the ideal environment for fungal growth.
+- Mold-Resistant Sealant: Easily applied to wood, OSB, concrete, stucco, brick, tile, gypsum, and other surfaces in the home, mold-resistant sealant is a protective coating that has been blended with anti-microbial chemicals.
+Mold-resistant sealants come in either spray or non-spray forms.
+Brands like Fiberlock IAQ 6040 Mold Resistant Sealant® can be used on wood, OSB, wallboard, concrete, and other construction materials to withstand the moist, humid conditions that provide the ideal environment for fungal growth.